bregman-arie/devops-exercises/topics/kubernetes/README.md

 <details>
 <summary>Explain what is a Pod</summary><br><b>

-A Pod is a group of one or more containers, with shared storage and network resources, and a specification for how to run the containers.<br>
+A Pod is a group of one or more containers, with shared storage and network resources, and a specification for how to run the containers.

 Pods are the smallest deployable units of computing that you can create and manage in Kubernetes.

 </b></details>

 <details>
 <summary>Deploy a pod called "my-pod" using the nginx:alpine image</summary><br><b>

-`kubectl run my-pod --image=nginx:alpine --restart=Never`
+`kubectl run my-pod --image=nginx:alpine`

 If you are a Kubernetes beginner you should know that this is not a common way to run Pods.
-The common way is to run a Deployment which in turn runs Pod(s).<br>
+The common way is to run a Deployment which in turn runs Pod(s).

 In addition, Pods and/or Deployments are usually defined in files rather than executed directly using only the CLI arguments.
 </b></details>

 <details>
 <summary>What are your thoughts on "Pods are not meant to be created directly"?</summary><br><b>

 Pods are usually indeed not created directly.
-You'll notice that Pods are usually created as part of another entities such as Deployments or ReplicaSets.<br>
+You'll notice that Pods are usually created as part of another entities such as Deployments or ReplicaSets.

 If a Pod dies, Kubernetes will not bring it back.
 This is why it's more useful for example to define ReplicaSets that will make sure that a given number of Pods will always run, even after a certain Pod dies.
 </b></details>